kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 While it is a risky component in your architecture, it is still required to properly expose your services.

-Ingress NGINX has been part of security assessments that figured out we have a big problem: we don't do all proper sanitization before turning the configuration into an nginx.conf file, which may lead to users being able to extract information.
+Ingress-NGINX has been part of security assessments that figured out we have a big problem: we don't do all proper sanitization before turning the configuration into an `nginx.conf` file, which may lead to information disclosure risks.

-While we understand this risk and the real need to fix this, it's not an easy process to do, so we took another approach to reduce (but not remove!) this risk in the next release.
+While we understand this risk and the real need to fix this, it's not an easy process to do, so we took another approach to reduce (but not remove!) this risk in the current (v1.2.0) release.

 ## Meet Ingress NGINX v1.2.0 and the chrooted NGINX process